fortinetdev/terraform-provider-fortios/website/docs/r/fortios_alertemail_setting.html.markdown

 The following arguments are supported:

-* `username` - Name that appears in the From: field of alert emails (max.
-36 characters).
+* `username` - Name that appears in the From: field of alert emails.
+On FortiOS versions 6.2.0-6.4.0: max.
+36 characters.
+On FortiOS versions >= 6.4.1: max.
+63 characters.
-* `mailto1` - Email address to send alert email to (usually a system administrator) (max.
-64 characters).
+* `mailto1` - Email address to send alert email to (usually a system administrator).
+On FortiOS versions 6.2.0-6.4.0: max.
+64 characters.
+On FortiOS versions >= 6.4.1: max.
+63 characters.
-* `mailto2` - Optional second email address to send alert email to (max.
-64 characters).
+* `mailto2` - Optional second email address to send alert email to.
+On FortiOS versions 6.2.0-6.4.0: max.
+64 characters.
+On FortiOS versions >= 6.4.1: max.
+63 characters.
-* `mailto3` - Optional third email address to send alert email to (max.
-64 characters).
+* `mailto3` - Optional third email address to send alert email to.
+On FortiOS versions 6.2.0-6.4.0: max.
+64 characters.
+On FortiOS versions >= 6.4.1: max.
+63 characters.
 * `filter_mode` - How to filter log messages that are sent to alert emails.
 Valid values: `category`, `threshold`.
 * `email_interval` - Interval between sending alert emails (1 - 99999 min, default = 5).
 * `ips_logs` - Enable/disable IPS logs in alert email.
 Valid values: `enable`, `disable`.